needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ui-world-space-ui-toolkit-support.md

 > [!NOTE]
 > An example of a nested interactable using UI Documents can be found in the UI Toolkit Grab Interactable prefab in the XRI World Space UI sample demo scene.

+#### Dynamic collider registration with XRI

+When using **Match 2-D document rect** or **Match 3-D bounding box**, UI Toolkit creates the collider dynamically during `LateUpdate` after the panel's first render.
+This means the collider does not exist when `XRBaseInteractable` discovers colliders during `Awake`.
+When the [XR UI Toolkit Manager](xref:xri-xr-ui-toolkit-manager) is present in the scene, it monitors for colliders created by `UIDocument` and registers them with the interactable.
+If an `XRPokeFilter` component is present, it will also automatically recover when the collider is detected, re-enabling itself and initializing poke interaction.
+No manual intervention is required.

+The manager also handles `UIDocument` disable/re-enable: when the component is disabled, `UIDocument` destroys its collider.
+The manager monitors known UI Toolkit panels each frame to detect externally destroyed colliders, clears the stale reference, and re-registers the new collider when the `UIDocument` is re-enabled.

+Panels with **Collider Update Mode** set to **Keep existing colliders (if any)** are skipped by the manager since their colliders are manually managed and will not be created or destroyed by `UIDocument`.

+The `UIDocument` component must be present on the GameObject before the interactable registers with the Interaction Manager.
+The manager discovers UI Toolkit panels at registration time.
+Adding a `UIDocument` component after the interactable has already registered will not be detected.
+Changing the **Collider Update Mode** in Panel Settings at runtime is also not supported for dynamic collider registration — the manager determines whether to monitor a panel based on the mode at the time of discovery.

+> [!NOTE]
+> When using **Match 2-D document rect**, the generated collider has zero thickness along the poke axis.
+Poke interaction will still function, but the poke press will complete instantly with no depth animation.
+To enable smooth poke depth animation, use **Match 3-D bounding box** which creates a collider with depth along the poke axis.

 ![Panel Settings](images/xr-ui-toolkit-panel-settings.png)

 ### Source Asset